Cloudy skies over the bottomless Echo Park Lake

 THE LOCATION OF ECHO PARK AND ITS NEIGHBORS

 Although there DOT are signs indicating the borders of Echo Park neighborhood, according to the Echo Park Historical Society there are no official boundaries for the neighborhood.
-Certain smaller neighborhoods like Angeleno Heights, Elysian Heights, Elysian Park, Historic Filipinotown, Sunset Heights, Temple-Beaudry, and Victor Heights) are often regarded as Autonomous Okrugs within the larger Republic of Echo Park.
-Out of respect all independence struggles I have added them as options in the neighborhood poll.
+Some regard smaller neighborhoods (or housing tracts) like Angeleno Heights, Edendale, Elysian Heights, Elysian Park, Golden West Heights, Historic Filipinotown, Sunset Heights, Temple-Beaudry, Victor Heights, and Washington Heights) are often regarded as Autonomous Okrugs within the larger Greater Republic of Echo Park whilst others view them (or at least some of them) as independent entities.
+Out of respect all independence struggles and unrecognized nations I have added them as options in the neighborhood poll.
 So if you want to hear about them, vote for 'em.

 A BRIEF BUT FASCINATING HISTORY OF ECHO PARK

 ANGELENO HEIGHTS, EDENDALE AND MONTANA